Care Certificate 7.3a Answers

 Care Worker Answer:

 “Changing your diet can make a big difference to your health.
 Depending on your specific needs, we can look at different dietary plans.
 For instance, if you need to lower your cholesterol, a diet rich in fruits, vegetables, whole grains, and lean proteins might be best.
-If you’re diabetic, managing your carbohydrate intake is crucial.
+If you’re diabetic, managing your carbohydrate intake is important.
 I have some resources here that outline healthy meal plans and recipes.
 We can also consult a dietitian for a personalised plan.
 Once we know what works best for you, we can even help prepare some of the meals together to get you started.”

 Example 6: Making a Safety Plan in the Home